 Considerations Before Using Clomicalm® for Dogs

-Dogs that have a history or seizures, heart disease, increased eye pressure, glaucoma, urinary retention issues, decreased gastrointestinal motility, and liver disease are not recommended to take Clomicalm®.
+Dogs that have a history or seizures, heart disease, increased eye pressure, urinary retention issues, decreased gastrointestinal motility, and liver disease are not recommended to take Clomicalm®.
 Pregnant and lactating female dogs have not been studied for Clomicalm® safety.
 Finally, if a dog is taking anticholinergenic, sympathomimetic, CNS-active, MAOI inhibiting, or seizure threshold lowering drugs, Clomicalm® is often not advised to be given.

 Other Therapies for Separation Anxiety in Dogs

 Separation anxiety often requires more than just a drug like Clomicalm®.
 For example, training techniques are often necessary alongside Clomicalm® to help a dog with separation anxiety to help it learn that it is alright if its owner leaves the home.
 Trainers often need to visit the home to see exactly what happens when your dog experiences separation anxiety and can then help formulate a plan to desensitize your dog to your departure.
 Calming diets and supplements containing ingredients that may reduce anxiety and stress are also often used as part of a multi-modal treatment plan for separation anxiety.
 Additionally, pheromones can be sprayed or diffused into a home to help produce a calming sensation and pressure wraps like the Thundershirt® can be worn to increase your dog's feelings of security.

 If your dog is experiencing symptoms of separation anxiety, talk to your veterinarian to see what options may work best for it.
 Separation anxiety can be a difficult behavior to manage, but thankfully there are ways you can treat it.